nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

-3. Shutdown with exit command

-    * Type exit into the input box. <br>
-      Expected: The application will close.

-4. Shutdown with context menu

-    * Click on file at the top left of the application window.

-    * Click the exit option in the dropdown menu from file. <br>
-      Expected: The application will close.
+#### Adding a student

+1. Adding a new student with a unique name

+    * Prerequisites: There is no student with the name "John Doe" in the TuitiONE application.

+    * Test case: `add n/John Doe p/91234567 e/jd@gmail.com a/John street, block 123, #01-01 g/P2` <br>
+      Expected: New student with specified details is added to the student list.
+Details of the added student are shown in the status message.

+    * Test case: `add n/Peter Parker p/92345678 e/pp@gmail.com a/Peter street, block 123, #01-01` <br>
+      Expected: No student is added.
+Proper command format is shown in the status message.

+    * Other incorrect add commands to try: use the `add` command while missing out one of the following required fields (`n/`, `p/`, `e/`, `a/` and `g/`). <br>
+      Expected: No student is added.
+Proper command format is shown in the status message.

+2. Adding a new student with a duplicate name

+    * Prerequisite: There is a student with the name "John Doe" in the TuitiONE application.
+Otherwise, replace the name "John Doe" in the test case with a name of a student that is already added to the TuitiONE application.

+    * Test case: `add n/John Doe p/93456789 e/jd@gmail.com a/John street, block 123, #01-01 g/P2` <br>
+      Expected: No student is added.
+Error message stating the student already exists is displayed in the status message.

+    * Test case: `add n/John Doe p/99999999 e/jd3000@gmail.com a/John street, block 500, #02-02 g/S5` <br>
+      Expected: No student is added.
+Error message stating the student already exists is displayed in the status message.

+3. Adding a new student with any incorrect input

+    * Expected: No student is added.
+An alert message corresponding to the wrongly entered parameter will be shown in the message box to remind the user of the correct command format. <br>
-Note: Only the alert message corresponds to the first encountered incorrect parameter will be shown.
-User is expected to correct the input parameters one by one.
+      _Note: Only the alert message corresponds to the first encountered incorrect parameter will be shown.
+User is expected to correct the input parameters one by one._

 #### Deleting a student